7Eddie20/Rebuild/Weekly-Reflections/Week-2_SyntaxDive.md

             false is represented by 0
             true is represented by any non-zero value, but usually 1

+16. Typecasting is the process of converting a variable from one data type to another to ensure compatibility or precision control in computations.

 ---

 ### 📆 Day-wise Log